What You Should Read in May 2019 and a New Nerdy Podcast

 It wasn’t my first time attempting to type fictional characters on the Enneagram, but for some reason as I read Northanger Abbey it occurred to me just how much fun I was having.
 (And you thought reading books couldn’t be any more fun than it already is!)
 In fact, it was so much fun that I decided to start a podcast dedicated to the idea of “mistyping” fictional characters on the Enneagram.

 Mistyping: Breaking the Rules of the Enneagram is the podcast for book nerds and Enneagram nuts.
 I’m not going to try to schedule episodes or anything, but will just upload episodes as I go so it’s more natural and so I don’t feel forced to read at a pace that I’m not comfortable with.
 The first book, Northanger Abbey, was split into two episodes so I could process my theories midway, and then again at the end.
-Click here to listen; I would love to get a conversation going too, on Facebook or Instagram!
+Click here to listen.

 Let’s make it a book club!